-The grammar test will be held in the Ag Research Building (AGRS) room 136, Wednesdays at 4:00 pm and by appointment.
-To schedule a time to take the grammar test or if you have any question please contact Jana at (435) 797-3292 or email@example.com.
+The grammar test will be given in the Ag Research Building (AGRS 136), Wednesdays at 4:00 pm.
+If that doesn't work for you, you can take it in the JCOM office on the third floor (AGRS 317) at a time to fit your schedule.
+To arrange a time to take the grammar test or if you have any question please contact Jana at (435) 797-3292 or firstname.lastname@example.org.

 In 1988, an American minister, author and part-time Utah resident name Robert Fulghum wrote a book called "All I Really Need To Know I Learned in Kindergarten."
 In the book, Fulghum argues that the world would be a better place if everyone simply adhered to the same basic rules most people learn as children.

 The problem with Fulghum's idea, of course, is that not every child learns the same rules - and our experiences, good and bad, all-to-often trump whatever simplistic rules we might once have learned.

 As it turns out, that's a problem with collegiate student writing as well.
 Not everyone learned to write in the same way.
 Not everyone was taught the same rules.
 And even when the rules are taught, they're not often evenly enforced throughout a student's K-12 education.

 But here’s the thing: To study in the Department of Journalism and Communication at Utah State University, students do need to know the rules — and not just the ones they were supposed to learn in kindergarten.

 Some students are understandably concerned that their level of grammatical literacy might be a bit shy of what it should be as a college writer.
 That’s OK.
 Because while the department’s faculty does expect incoming students to have mastery of the English language above the level of a kindergartener, all incoming JCOM students really need to know they (should have) learned in the fifth grade.

 That’s right.
 The fifth grade.